 Scaled Scores

-On the ACT Score Report, what you will see are scaled scores for all the ACT subjects: English, Math, Reading, and Science.
+On the ACT Result Report, what students will see are scaled scores for all the ACT subjects: English, Math, Reading, and Science.
 Every subject area has a scaled score between 1 and 36.
-Scaled scores do not reflect the actual number of questions you answered correctly, which is your raw score.
+Scaled scores do not reflect the actual number of questions students answered correctly, which is their raw score.

-The scaled scores are based on your raw scores or the actual number of questions that you answered correctly on each of the subject areas.
-The ACT test scores are scaled to make it possible to compare your performance with other test-takers who may have taken an easier or more difficult test.
+The scaled scores are based on students raw scores or the actual number of questions that they answered correctly on each of the subject areas.
+The ACT test scores are scaled to make it possible to compare students performance with other test-takers who may have taken an easier or more difficult test.

 Here is a table from ACT.org for converting your raw scores to scaled scores: